Savannah Book Festival

-The Savannah Book Festival is a literary festival held each February in Savannah, Georgia, that features authors and educational events.
-The Savannah Book Festival has featured best-selling authors Stephen King, James Patterson and David Baldacci, Pulitzer Prize-winners Garry Wills, Geraldine Brooks and Isabel Wilkerson, National Book Award winner Ben Fountain, and Nobel Prize laureate Al Gore.
+The Savannah Book Festival is a literary festival held each February in Savannah, Georgia, and features authors as well as educational events.
+In the past, the festival has hosted best-selling authors Stephen King, James Patterson and David Baldacci, Pulitzer Prize winners Garry Wills, Geraldine Brooks and Isabel Wilkerson, National Book Award winner Ben Fountain, and Nobel Prize laureate Al Gore.

 2014 Festival

 The Seventh Annual Savannah Book Festival is Feb.
 13-16, 2014 in Telfair Square and at the Trustees Theater in Savannah.

 2013 Festival

 The Sixth Annual Savannah Book Festival was Feb.
 14-17, 2013 in Telfair Square and at the Trustees Theater in Savannah.
 On Feb.
 14, 2013, humorist Dave Barry delivered the welcome address.
 On Feb.
 15, 2013, thriller writer James Patterson delivered the keynote address.
 On Feb.
 17, 2013, political novelist David Baldacci delivered the closing address.